-Dependency locking makes sense only with dynamic versions.
-It will have no impact on changing versions (like -SNAPSHOT) whose coordinates remain the same, though the content may change.
-Gradle will even emit a warning when persisting lock state and changing dependencies are present in the resolution result.
+Gradle will emit a warning when persisting the lock state if changing dependencies are present in the resolution result.

 build.gradle.kts